TippedBucket/Custom_quad_copter/README.md

 This was the longest and most annoying part of the drone build.
 In an effort to make this project cheap, I bought a second-hand flight controller and set of receivers for 20 bucks, which was a really good deal.
 Unfortunately, these receivers were so old that they only had firmware supporting Pulse Width Modulation (PWM) instead of Pulse Position Modulation (PPM).
 I wanted to complete this project using PPM so I wouldn’t need a bunch of unnecessary wires on my drone, and because it’s easier to work with in my opinion.

 See this video of my initial motor setup.
-At this point, I was naïve and thought the receiver was already able to run in PPM mode — this was before I realized it wasn’t.
+At this point, I was naïve and thought the receiver was already able to run in PPM mode,  this was before I realized it wasn’t.

 Luckily for me, FrSky (the company that made these receivers) had released a firmware flash that allows the receivers to operate in PPM instead of PWM, way back in 2010 or so.
 However, they want you to buy a custom cable that plugs into your PC and receiver to flash the firmware.
 Because I’m cheap and creative, I decided, "I can do this myself!"
 So I watched the following videos and scrolled through old internet forums for ages to figure out how to make this work: